The performance of Joby Aviation Inc. (JOBY) Stock has improved

-Canaccord Genuity raised the price target for the Joby Aviation Inc. (NYSE:JOBY) stock to “a Buy”.
-The rating was released on June 09, 2023, according to finviz.
+JP Morgan raised the price target for the Joby Aviation Inc. (NYSE:JOBY) stock from “a Neutral” to “an Underweight”.
+The rating was released on July 19, 2023, according to finviz.

 The latest trade, Performances and Moving Averages give us the following Picture